unixsurfer/anycast_healthchecker/README.rst

 Introduction
 ------------

+**anycast-healthchecker** monitors a service by doing peridic health checks and based on the result instructing `Bird`_ daemon to either advertise or withdraw the coresponding route.
+As a result Bird will only advertise routes to healthy services.

+You'll have to configure Bird properly in order to interface it to anycast-healthchecker.
+The configuration is detailed later in this document.

-**anycast-healthchecker** is a Python program to monitor a service and instruct `Bird`_ daemon to advertise or withdraw a route associated with the service based on the result of a health check.
-It uses the Python `daemon`_ library to implement a well-behaved Unix daemon process and it also utilizes threading for running each service check.
+anycast-healthchecker is a Python program, it uses the `daemon`_ library to implement a well-behaved Unix daemon process and threading to run multiple service checks in parallel.

-It makes sure that a route is only advertised from the local node if and only if the service associated with that route is healthy.
-It works together with Bird daemon to achieve this by utilizing a specific configuration logic.

 What is Anycast
 ---------------